Under the Dome at the USAFA Planetarium

 Located at 2304 Cadet Drive, the U.S. Air Force Academy’s Planetarium shares a parking lot with Cadet Chapel and Arnold Hall.

-Typically, shows are free and open to the public on a first-come, first-served basis, Monday through Friday.
+Typically, shows are free and open to the public on a first-come, first-seated basis, Monday through Saturday.
 Allow for extra time to get through the North Gate security procedures.

 For details: usafa.edu/facilities/planetarium